Dan Wheldon: 2005–2007

 For the 2005 season, Wheldon again drove for AGR.
 He started from eleventh to lead a race-high 158 of 200 laps of the Homestead–Miami Speedway season-opener to win.
-After that, Wheldon went on to win consecutive races at the Grand Prix of St. Petersburg (his first road course series win), and the Indy Japan 300 for the second successive year.
+After that, Wheldon went on to win consecutive races at the Grand Prix of St. Petersburg (his first and only road course series win), and the Indy Japan 300 for the second successive year.
 His season highlight was the Indianapolis 500 where he exchanged the lead with Danica Patrick until she slowed due to a lack of fuel.
 Wheldon made the race-victory overtake with seven laps to go to become the first British driver to win the event since Graham Hill in 1966.
 He continued to drive consistently in the top six in the next seven races.
 At Pikes Peak International Raceway, Wheldon took his fifth win of the season (after leading 67 laps) to equal Sam Hornish Jr.'s 2002 record of five victories during a season.
 Two races later, at Chicagoland Speedway, he led a race-high 88 laps to surpass Hornish's series record with his sixth win of the year.
 Wheldon won the championship before starting the season's penultimate round by setting a single practice lap of Watkins Glen International.
 Since the last place finisher scored twelve points, his 102-point lead clinched the title with one race remaining.
 (Note: Wheldon became the first British driver to win an American open-wheel championship since Nigel Mansell in 1993, and the first driver to win both the Indianapolis 500 and the title since Jacques Villeneuve in 1995.)
 With a sixth-place finish at the season-closing California Speedway round, Wheldon won the championship with 628 points.
 He was awarded the 2005 Autosport British Competition Driver of the Year.

 When Chip Ganassi Racing (CGR) owner Chip Ganassi was informed of rumours that Wheldon might leave AGR, he engaged in informal discussions with him, which led to an agreement in principle at a meeting in August 2005.
 His AGR contract expired on 31 October and formal discussions began soon after.
 CGR resigned Wheldon for the 2006 season and the team changed manufacturers from Panoz to Dallara and engine suppliers to Honda after Toyota withdrew.
 Wheldon made the switch because he wanted to ensure his stay in the IRL and remain competitive.
 To begin the season, Wheldon won the Toyota Indy 300 at Homestead–Miami Speedway.
 At the Indianapolis 500, he qualified in third place, and led a race-high 148 laps before falling to fourth because he had to make a pit stop to replace a puncture on the 183rd lap.
 Wheldon achieved eight top-ten finishes and two pole positions (at Kansas Speedway and Nashville Speedway), and entered the season's final round at Chicagoland Speedway as one of four drivers in contention for the championship.
 Wheldon won the race but lost the championship on tiebreak to Sam Hornish Jr, who had won four races to Wheldon's two.